 Below are some examples showing insights gained through WSP work:

-Relationships in an integrated Health and Social Care system – WSP has contributed to developing and informing the Care Quality Commission’s insight that ‘Without good relationships and a shared, agreed vision between system partners, achieving positive outcomes for people who use services, their families and carers is significantly compromised’.
-Read here for the CQC Local System Reviews interim report.
+Relationships in an integrated Health and Social Care system – WSP and Relationships Foundation have contributed to developing and informing the Care Quality Commission’s insight that ‘Without good relationships and a shared, agreed vision between system partners, achieving positive outcomes for people who use services, their families and carers is significantly compromised’.
+Read here for the CQC 'Beyond barriers' report.

 Peter has recently spoken at a conference sponsored by the Eastern and Peninsular CLAHRCs and the East of England AHSN entitled Realising a systems approach to healthcare design and delivery.
 His talk, which focussed on strategic risks associated with workforce planning in General Practice, can be downloaded here.